Esri/lerc/README.md

 Lerc allows you to set the max coding error per pixel allowed, called `"MaxZError"`.
 You can specify any number from `0` (lossless) to a number so large that the decoded image may come out flat.

-In a nutshell, if .jpeg is good enough for your images, use .jpeg.
-If not, if you would use .png instead, or .gzip, then you may want to try out Lerc.
+In a nutshell, if jpeg is good enough for your images, use jpeg.
+If not, if you would use png instead, or gzip, then you may want to try out Lerc.

 ## How to use

 Lerc can be run anywhere without external dependencies.
-This project includes test samples of how to use LERC directly, currently for C++, C#, and Python.
-We have added a small data sample under `testData/` and a precompiled 32 bit dll `Lerc32.dll` under `bin/`.
-This way the C# and python test programs should run without having to rebuild the Lerc dll and without further modifications.
-These test programs can be found in `OtherLanguages/`.
+This project includes test samples of how to use LERC directly, currently for C++, C#, JavaScript, and Python.
+We have added a few small data samples under `testData/`.
+There is also a precompiled Windows dll and a Linux .so file under `bin/`.

-LERC can also be used as a compression for the MRF format via [GDAL](http://gdal.org) release 2.1 or newer.
+### How to use without compiling LERC

+Check out the Lerc decoders in `OtherLanguages/`.
+You may need to adjust the paths to input data and the dll or .so file.
+Other than that they should just work.

+### How to compile LERC and the C++ test program

-### Windows
+#### Windows

 - Open `Lerc/build/Windows/MS_VS201X/Lerc.sln` with Microsoft Visual Studio.
 We have used MSVS 2013 and 2015.
 - Build the `Lerc.dll`.
 Pick x64 or win32.
 Copy the resulting `Lerc.lib` into the `lib/` folder.